nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Aspect: How can the user set current semester**

-- **Alternative 1(current choice)**: User set current semester through command line.
+- **Alternative 1 (current choice)**: User sets the current semester through the command line.
     - Pros:
         - For a user who is familiar with the app and CLI, they don't need to use mouse to change current semester.
     - Cons:
         - The command is less intuitive than drop-down list, the user might need to memorize the `set` command format.
-- **Alternative 2:** There is a button in the GUI that when clicked, will show drop-down lists of year and semester for user to choose.
+- **Alternative 2:** A button in the GUI that when clicked, will show drop-down lists of year and semester for user to choose.
     - Pros:
         - It is very straight forward and intuitive.
         - For beginners, and users who are not familiar with CLI, they can change current semester easily.
     - Cons:
         - For users who are familiar with CLI, picking academic year and semester using mouse may slow down their working efficiency.

-**Aspect: How can the user set Mc goal and current semester**
+**Aspect: How the user can set a Mc goal and current semester**

 - **Alternative 1(current choice)**: The user can use a single `set` command to perform both set Mc goal and change current semester functionalities.
     - Pros: